Davide64-dev/FEUP_FSI_CTF/LOGBOOK13.md

 # LOGBOOK13 - Sniffing and Spoofing

-The goal of the work this week is to understand mechanisms for monitoring and manipulating traffic.
+This week's focus was on understanding mechanisms for monitoring and manipulating network traffic.

 ## Task 1.1 - Sniffing Packets

-The first step on this task is to go to the terminal of the attacker container and to use the `ifconfig` command to find out what is the name of the interface.
-We found out that the name of the interface is: `br-ced6656419bc`.

-Then, we go to the shared folder `volumes` in the attacker terminal and create a file named `sniffer.py` with the following code that was suggested in the guide:
+The initial step involved identifying the network interface on the attacker container using the `ifconfig` command, which revealed the interface name as `br-ced6656419bc`.
+A Python script named `sniffer.py` was created in the shared folder `volumes` based on the provided guide.
+This script utilized Scapy to sniff and display ICMP packets on the specified interface.

 ```py
 #!/usr/bin/env python3